-From 1 January 2021, eligible small businesses have been able to access a simplified debt restructuring process.
+Eligible small businesses are given access to a simplified debt restructuring process.
 This process allows directors to retain control of their company while it develops a plan to restructure its debts with the assistance of a restructuring practitioner.
 While the restructuring process is under way, directors are permitted to engage in transactions that are in the ordinary course of business (or otherwise with the consent of the restructuring practitioner or the leave of the Court) and are protected from liability for insolvent trading.